PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 The White Line

-The white line is where the hoof wall meets the sole, visible as a thin line.
+The white line is a thin line where the wall of the hoof meets the sole.
 It’s essential for monitoring hoof health, as any stretching or infection here can indicate issues with the laminae.
-This area can be prone to white line disease, also known as seedy toe, if not properly cared for.
-Regular checks can help catch problems early, ensuring your horse’s hooves stay healthy.
-Our white line treatments are specifically designed to prevent and address common issues, keeping your horse’s hooves in top condition.
+If not properly cared for, this area can be prone to white line disease, also known as seedy toe.

 Internal Structures of the Horse Hoof